 The bottom elevations of the sub-grid points are determined based on the bottom elevation of the model grid cells.
-For each sub-grid point, EFDC+ uses an inverse distance squared scheme to interpolate the bottom elevation of the center of each surrounding model grid cell.
+For each sub-grid point, the EFDC+ propeller wash module uses an inverse distance squared scheme to interpolate the bottom elevation of the center of each surrounding model grid cell.
 Figure 3.3 presents an example of resultant sub-grid bottom elevations.